 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

 Early History of the Hitchcoc family

-Another 121 words (9 lines of text) are included under the topic Early Hitchcoc History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hitchcoc research.
+Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Hitchcoc History in all our PDF Extended History products and printed products wherever possible.

 Hitchcoc Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Hitchcoc were recorded, including Hitchcock, Hichcock, Hiscock, Hiscox, Hitchcocke, Hedgecock, Hitchcoke, Hitchcott and many more.

 Early Notables of the Hitchcoc family (pre 1700)